 Booking.com is my go-to place for booking hotels, guest houses and bed and breakfasts abroad.
 It has a bunch of filtering options so I can easily get a list of only the hotels that meet my criteria.
 If you're looking for accommodation in China, I highly recommend you check there.

 Whent I want to book an apartment rather than a hotel, I look for one on Airbnb.
-If you don’t have an Airbnb account yet, you can sign up using my link to get a discount on your first stay.

 Don't forget travel insurance

 Because of the language and cultural differences, China isn't the easiest country to be in when something goes wrong.
 You can plan your trip to China really well but there's always something that can happen beyond your control.
 Part of your trip may get canceled, you might break a leg or a stranger could knock over your camera and break it.

 When things like that happen, good travel insurance has got you covered.
 I've had ongoing travel insurance ever since I started traveling to make sure I'm covered for every trip I go on.
 If you don't have travel insurance yet, you can get a free quote here:

 Generally, China is a safe place to travel with low crime rates.
 Law enforcement is tough with a high conviction rate.
 Although serious crime rates are low, pickpocketing does happen in the larger cities so be careful of your belongings during peak travel hours and in queues or markets.

 One of the biggest safety concerns in China is the roads.
 In terms of road safety and rules, to westerners, it might look like there are none.
 Traffic enforcement is pretty lax and the roads can be very chaotic.
 The rules of the road take some getting used to so be aware of your surroundings and stay calm.